ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 ### Randomization
 This section is about internals of randomiztion.
 User manual is separately available on `docs/randomization.md`.

-A set of randomiztion for all parameters are called "recipe" in here.
-There are 2 kinds of recipes:
+A set of randomiztion for all parameters is called "recipe" in this repository.
+There are 2 kinds of recipe:

 - JSON recipe.
 - JavaScript recipe.

-There are also 2 sources of recipes:
+There are 2 sources of recipe:

-- Local recipes, or presets.
+- Local recipe, or preset.
-- User recipes.
+- User recipe.

 All the randomiztion codes can be traced from `<Synth>/main.js`.
 Recipe data processings are written in `common/parameter.js`.
 Recipe related GUI components are written in `common/gui/widget.js`.

+#### Recipe Components in `<Synth>/main.js`
 `widget.playControl` takes lambda functions related to randomization and recipe import and export.

 `recipeBook` holds all the recipes including the ones that are imported, and the ones temporarily pushed by Push button.